 For travelers who are deaf or hard of hearing, there are services and amenities on deck too.
 We have portable hearing room kits for visual and tactile alerts—to make any stateroom hearing accessible.
 Also available on your cruise are an Assistive Listening System in the main theaters, American Sign Language interpreters (on select sailings) and closed captioning on TVs and select programs.

 Vacations should be seamless and worry-free as much as possible, so we pay attention to the details.
-From sailing on one of our largest ships, like Odyssey of the Seas, to exploring the world’s most beautiful destinations, we want to make your cruise vacation is memorable no matter who you are.
-If you could use more information, contact our Access Department at 866-592-7225, and we can help you plan a trip that is perfect for everyone.
+From sailing on one of our largest ships, like Odyssey of the Seas, to exploring the world’s most beautiful destinations, we want to make your cruise vacation memorable no matter who you are.
+If you could use more information, contact our Access Department at 866-592-7225, and we can help plan a trip that is perfect for everyone.